 Workspaces organize monitoring information in Stackdriver Monitoring.
-A workspace represents a "single pane of glass" through which you can monitor resources important to you, regardless of where they are.
-In the Stackdriver Monitoring console you see the current Workspace at the top of each page:
+Using Workspaces, you can monitor important resources, regardless of where they are.
+In the Stackdriver Monitoring console, you see the current Workspace at the top of each page:

 Getting a Workspace quickly

 You must have a Workspace to use Monitoring.
 That's why you might see the following dialog when you come to the Stackdriver Monitoring console from the Google Cloud Platform Console.
 If you do not see the dialog, then you are already using a Workspace.

 The quickest way to get a Workspace that monitors this project is to do the following:

 my-project-12345should already appear in the text box.

 - Skip through the following dialog pages; you don't have to do anything.

 - Click Launch Monitoring when it appears on the last dialog page.

 Your new Workspace,